vosaul/status.im/source/build_status/makefile_tour.md

 There are three targets related to testing.

-`make test` will run all the NodeJS unit tests once and print the output to the screen.
+* `make test` - Runs all the NodeJS unit tests once and print the output to the screen.

-`make test-auto` will run all the NodeJS unit tests in interactive mode, monitoring the code base for any changes and then re-running the test suite when changes are detected.
+* `make test-auto` - Runs all the NodeJS unit tests in interactive mode, monitoring the code base for any changes and then re-running the test suite when changes are detected.

-`make coverage` will run the NodeJS unit tests once and generate a coverage report.
+* `make coverage` - Runs the NodeJS unit tests once and generate a coverage report.

-`make lint` will run the linter and fix any formatting issues.
+* `make lint` - Runs the linter and fix any formatting issues.

 ## Android Targets

-`make android-ports` will set up the ADB proxy ports to make sure the REPL/development server can connect to the device/simulator.
+* `make android-ports` - Sets up the ADB proxy ports to make sure the REPL/development server can connect to the device/simulator.

-`make android-logcat` Run this in a separate terminal and it will continuously print the logs from ADB that are specific to the Status app
+* `make android-logcat` - Run this in a separate terminal and it will continuously print the logs from ADB that are specific to the Status app

-`make android-clean` will clean up the android development environment, causing Gradle to rebuild the entire app the next time you run `make run-android`
+* `make android-clean` - Cleans up the android development environment, causing Gradle to rebuild the entire app the next time you run `make run-android`

 ## Nix Targets

 Note: These targets will not work on [MacOS Catalina](https://github.com/status-im/status-react/tree/develop/nix#macos-1015-catalina).

-`make nix-purge` Sometimes, your dev environment gets hosed and you just need to start over.
+* `make nix-purge` - Sometimes, your dev environment gets hosed and you just need to start over.
 This target will completely purge the entire Nix build environment.
-If you run this command, you will need to run `make shell TARGET_OS={preferred OS}` before you can continue developing.
+If you run this command, you will need to run `make shell TARGET={preferred OS}` before you can continue developing.

-`make nix-clean` purges out all the Status build artifacts.
+* `make nix-clean` - Cleans up all the Status build artifacts.
 This isn't as extreme as `make nix-purge` but will still give you a fresh start on building the app if something goes awry in your dev environment.
+* `make nix-gc` - Removes from the Nix store all packages older than 20 days.
+Great way to recover some lost disk space.